openmrs/openmrs-standalone/readme.txt

 									 convenient way of showing what is going on without having to first open the log file.
 Not to run out of memory, the text area displayed logs are trimmed, starting with the oldest, in order not to exceeed 1,000 characters.

+splashscreen.gif					 This is the splash screen displayed on startup.
+It can be any .gif as long as the name remains
+									 the same because it is hardcoded in the application.

 ...............
 DATABASE CONNECTION STRING.......................